ShaneByrne0963/conversate-dot-com/TEST_BUTTONS.md

   - Expected result: The user is taken to the poll list page, with posts filtered by if the due date has been reached
   - Result: Works as intended
+- **The alert message dismiss**
+  - Expected result: The message is dismissed
+  - Result: Works as intended

 ### The Post List Page